 If you are a Blue Cross and Blue Shield member and don't have a regular pediatrician, visit our Provider Finder® to find one near you.

-Nearly 1 in every 10 school-age children in the U.S. has asthma.
+Nearly one in every ten school-age children in the U.S. has asthma.
 Severe asthma is associated with poor performance and missed school days.
 Schools can help by providing an environment that helps to minimize asthma triggers and by educating staff on how to assist students with childhood asthma.

 Back to School with Asthma Toolkit